 Generic Name: fluorometholone ophthalmic

-Note: This document contains side effect information about fluorometholone ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Fluor-Op.
+Note: This page contains information about the side effects of fluorometholone ophthalmic.
+Some of the dosage forms included on this document may not apply to the brand name Fluor-Op.

 For the Consumer

 Applies to fluorometholone ophthalmic: ophthalmic ointment, ophthalmic suspension

 In addition to its needed effects, some unwanted effects may be caused by fluorometholone ophthalmic (the active ingredient contained in Fluor-Op).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking fluorometholone ophthalmic:Incidence not known

 - Bigger, dilated, or enlarged pupils (black part of the eye)

 - blurred vision or other change in vision

 - delayed wound healing